-In addition to the printed guides included with your system, PDF versions of the Pro Tools guides are installed automatically with Pro Tools, and are accessible from the Pro Tools menu (Mac OS X) or the Pro Tools Help menu (Windows).
+In addition to the printed guides included with your system, PDF versions of the Pro Tools guides are installed automatically with Pro Tools, and are accessible from the Pro Tools Help menu (Windows) or Pro Tools menu (Macintosh).
 To view or print the PDF guides, you can install Acrobat Reader (included on the Pro Tools Installer CD-ROM).